renatabubic/home-brew/README.md

 # home-brew

-Home Brew is a mobile application that allows users filter cocktail recipes by the ingredients they currently have at home.
+Home Brew is a mobile application that allows users to filter cocktail recipes by the ingredients they currently have at home.

 # Getting Started